Alcones1/nr1-pathpoint/docs/user_manual/v1.5.5/README.md

 ## <a id="Disable_a_Touchpoint"></a>How to disable a Touchpoint ###

-You can manually work with a particular Touchpoint, by disabling it, and later on you can also turn it back on.
+You can manually work/troubleshoot a particular Touchpoint, by disabling it, and later on you can also turn it back on.

 ![image](screenshots/touch.png)